vinaychilukuri/vinaychilukuri.github.io/_cases/2 - aktivlearn_edited.md

 #### POINTS

-The users would also gain points as they complete each of the items in the training.
+The users would gain points as they complete each of the items in the training.
 The idea is to have points be used as a way to visually represent the momentum and reward the user for keeping up with the progress.

 Every time a user completes a training item, he would be awarded a few points.
 If he completes three items in a row, he would be awarded more points etc.